Five minutes with … the Hazard and Resilience Modelling team

 Séverine loves problem solving: piecing together different information to understand the bigger picture.
-This is why she first got involved in geospatial analyses and, having a background in geology, is able to understand the environmental processes and 3D conceptualisation needed in her job.
-“Having both geology and geospatial skills allows me to identify the technical workflows necessary as well as to collaborate effectively with other geologists and data experts,’ she explains.
+This is why she first got involved in geospatial analysis and, having a background in geology, she is able to understand the environmental processes and 3D conceptualisation needed in her job.
+‘Having both geology and geospatial skills allows me to identify the technical workflows necessary as well as to collaborate effectively with other geologists and data experts,’ she explains.

-“The climate is changing and flooding is an increasing issue, already costing the economy millions of pounds through winter storm damage.
-It is important that we input our knowledge and provide data that will help catchment managers, infrastructure managers and provide the best scientific understanding and data possible to enable better decision making”.
+‘The climate is changing and flooding is an increasing issue, already costing the economy millions of pounds through winter storm damage.
+It is important that we input our knowledge and provide data that will help catchment managers, infrastructure managers and provide the best scientific understanding and data possible to enable better decision making.’

-Séverine Cornillon, BGS Geospatial Data Analyst
+Séverine Cornillon, BGS Geospatial Data Analyst.

-Severine is inspired by enabling others to learn and accomplish goals, “I love supporting colleagues in technical methods, and engaging with external stakeholders to tailor solutions for their needs.
-As a student, I travelled to Burkina Faso and Senegal in West Africa, and was able to use my GIS skills in a number of international humanitarian projects”.
+Séverine is inspired by enabling others to learn and accomplish goals.
+‘I love supporting colleagues in technical methods and engaging with external stakeholders to tailor solutions for their needs.
+As a student, I travelled to Burkina Faso and Senegal in west Africa and was able to use my GIS skills in a number of international humanitarian projects.’

 In her spare time, Séverine is a keen tennis player, a sport she has enjoyed since her teens and recently took up again a few years ago.
-Once lockdown has been lifted and life is returning to normal, she looks forward to once again picking up her racket and winning a few games!
+Once lockdown has been lifted and life is returning to normal, she looks forward to once again picking up her racquet and winning a few games!

 To find out more about Séverine’s data and projects, you can visit: